LucasDelfino92/morrowindsharp/wjsetup.md

 - All **.esp** files.
 There should be 8 of them, corresponding to the 8 official plugins.
 - All **.txt** files.
 There should be 8 of them, corresponding to the 8 official plugins.

 This will free about 700 MBs of space from your Morrowind installation.
-You should now have only five folders (Fonts, Music, Sound, Splash, Video), three BSAs (Bloodmoon.bsa, Morrowind.bsa, Tribunal.bsa) and their corresponding .esms (Bloodmoon.esm, Morrowind.esm, Tribunal.esm).
+Your Data Files folder should now look like this:

 ![Screenshot](https://raw.githubusercontent.com/Sigourn/morrowind-sharp/master/Data%20Files.png)